Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Implementation Details

 \subsubsection{Importance sampling}

-Here, we outline the last variance reduction technique that makes use of importance sampling.
-We refer to \cite{OBBVI} for full description of the method and illustration of its efficiency in VI framework.
-Fundamentally, instead of taking samples from the variational family $q(\phi|\lambda)$ to carry out the MC approximation of the ELBO gradient, we will take samples from an overdispersed distribution $r(\phi|\lambda, \tau)$ in the same family that depends on an additional dispersion parameter $\tau > 1$.
-Namely, we can write the estimate $\tilde{\mathcal{L}}_{D_l}(\lambda)$ as
+The ultimate variance reduction technique used is the importance sampling.
+We refer to \cite{OBBVI} for full description of the method and illustration of its efficiency in the VBI framework.
+Fundamentally, instead of taking samples from the variational family $q(\phib|\lambdab)$ to carry out the MC approximation of the ELBO gradient estimate, we will take samples from an overdispersed distribution $r(\phib|\lambdab, \tau)$ in the same family that depends on an additional dispersion parameter $\tau > 1$.
+Namely, we can write the estimate $\tilde{\mathcal{L}}_{\Delta_l}(\lambda)$ as